-SCNM provides free individual counseling services through an independent third- party vendor, to currently enrolled students.
+Sonoran University provides free individual virtual counseling services through the Virtual Care Group, to currently enrolled students.
 Counseling services are meant to address short-term, minor personal issues.
-However, counseling services can also provide acute or long-term care via a student's insurance plan or through direct payment plans.
-To make an appointment, please email counseling@scnm.edu.
-You may review the counseling services page on MySCNM or contact the Dean of Students for additional information on the utilization of this service.
+You may review the Counseling and Basic Medical services page on MySonoran or contact the Dean of Students for additional information on the utilization of this service.

-2-1-1[TM] Crisis Response Network
+2-1-1TM Crisis Response Network